isabella232/net-two-factor-auth/part4-authenticator-app.md

-## Change the UI of the 2FA
+##Change the UI of the 2FA
-Next up it to change the flow of the UI reflect that no code will be entered in the webui, but rather just continue to a logged in state as soon as you verified an TOTP code.
+Next up, change the flow of the UI reflect so that no code will be entered in the WebUI, but rather just continue to a logged in state as soon as you verify a TOTP code.

-Open up AccountController and change below methods.
+Open up AccountController and change the below methods:

 Change SendCode(string returnUrl, bool RememberMe) to below
 ```csharp